Handmade Quilts

 Log Cabin Star Amish Quilt

 The earliest examples of of Log Cabin blocks in the US are hand-pieced strips of fabric around a central square.
 One half of the strips are dark and the other half light.
 During the time of the Civil War, the term “Log Cabin” was coined and may have had a connection to the presidency of Abraham Lincoln.
 However, similar Log Cabin-like designs are found in English quilts predating 1830.
-An interesting historical point pertains to folklore suggesting that the signals for stops along the Underground Railroad were indicated by Log Cabin quilts hanging on clotheslines, with the color of the central block indicating special instructions.
-Specific to Amish culture, a red center block symbolizes the hearth of home and a yellow center block indicates a welcoming light in the window.
+An interesting historical point pertains to folklore suggesting that signals for stops along the Underground Railroad were indicated by Log Cabin quilts hanging on clotheslines, with the color of the central block indicating special instructions: such as “OK to stop,” “Not safe to stop,” Food,” “Lodgings.”
+Specific to folk art, a red center block symbolizes the hearth of home and a yellow center block indicates a welcoming light in the window.

 Amish Quilt for Sale Log Cabin in the Round Quilt Pattern